theframeburglar/BET-autosplitter/README.md

 1. Right click Livesplit > Edit Splits
 2. Type "Backrooms: Escape Together" into the game name.
 The window should update to say "Auto splitter and load removal is available".
 3. Click the Activate button if it is not already activated.
-4. Click the Settings button to open the autosplitter settings.
-Tick the checkbox of any settings that you want to use.
-Hit OK to save.
-6. In the splits editor, you should have one split per level; the autosplitter will split on each level.
+5. In the splits editor, you should have one split per level; the autosplitter will split on each level.
-7. Hit OK to save settings.
+6. Hit OK to save settings.

 ### Manual Installation
 1. Download from the [Releases](https://github.com/jonetiz/ETB-Autosplitter/releases) page.